 Meditech EMR serves a diverse variety of medical health specialty practices.
 It offers excellent flexibility and adaptability due to which it is the preferred vendor for health settings with specific ..
 Read more

-Allegiance MD is an integrated EHR, practice management and a patient portal software that operates on all web browsers.
-You simply need an internet connection to be able to access it either on your d..
+Allegiance MD is an integrated EHR, practice management, and patient portal software that operates on all web browsers.
+You need an internet connection to be able to access it on your desktop, table..
 Read more

 Urgent Care EMR Software

 Urgent care clinics have a huge influx of patients on a daily basis and it can be difficult to keep up with the workload.
 Emergency medical records need to be retrieved quickly to help those in need of urgent care.
 That’s why it’s important that urgent clinics and medical practices utilize software that can optimize workloads within these facilities so more patients can be assisted.
 EMR (Emergency Medical Record) software is designed to keep urgent clinics organized and to streamline workflow.

 So when you’re looking to buy EMR software what features should you consider for your urgent care facility?
 Take a look at the following buyer's guide.
 It may help you make better decisions on which EMR software solutions would be suitable for your clinic.